Serena Williams keeps rolling in tuneup for Australian Open

 It's a rare thing for Serena Williams to play a tournament the week leading into one of the tennis Grand Slams.

-Now that she's at Melbourne Park, though, she's making the most of her time in the Yarra Valley Classic to prepare for next week's Australian Open.
+Now that she's at Melbourne Park, she's making the most of the Yarra Valley Classic to prepare for next week's Australian Open.

 The 23-time major champion beat Tsvetana Pironkova 6-1, 6-4 on Wednesday to advance to the quarterfinals.
 She's still on track for a semifinal match against top-ranked Ash Barty.

-Williams had a tough win over Pironkova at last year's U.S. Open, and then withdrew from their scheduled match at the French Open because of an Achilles injury.
+Williams had a tough win over Pironkova in last year's U.S. Open quarterfinals, and then withdrew from their scheduled second-round match at the French Open because of an Achilles injury.

-That kept Williams on the sidelines until last week.
+That injury kept Williams out of competitive tennis until last week.
 She played her opening matches in Australia in a long-sleeve top.

 But it was warmer Wednesday, and Williams came out hot.
 She won the first set in 28 minutes and made Pironkova struggle for almost every point.
 The Bulgarian rallied in the second set and saved three match points before Williams finished it off with a powerful service return forcing an error.